PoemaValente/tech-writing-reviews/_posts/2025-01-17-api-docs-best-practices.md

 Listing endpoints is a starting point, not the final product.
 Developers often need to see complete workflows:

-- verifying webhooks
+- Verifying webhooks
-- building a recurring billing flow
+- Building a recurring billing flow
-- syncing data between systems
+- Syncing data between systems
-- migrating versions
+- Migrating versions

 These short guides help developers understand possibilities, not just mechanics.